 I have done this introduction lesson a few different ways over the years, but it always leads to similar discussions.
 Here are a few of pictures of the inference anchor charts we created together as we discussed the difference between literal and inferential observations.
-You can do one, two, three, or all four different variations over the course of a week to get your students really SOLID in their inference skills!
+You can do one or all four different variations over the course of a week to get your students really SOLID in their inference skills!

 With this foundation of learning, my students are ready to start tackling inferences in novels, read alouds, and more!

 I’m so glad you are here.
 I’m a current gifted and talented teacher in a small town in Colorado, and I’ve been in education since 2009.
 My passion (other than my family and cookies) is for making teachers’ lives easier and classrooms more engaging.